coracle-social/how-to-nostr/content/book.md

 }]
 ```

-The client can then apply additional heuristics (like relay reviews for example) to these results, then send a request for the desired content to each relay url advertised.

-The same heuristic can be used for any event kind, provided at least one of your bootstrap relays is reliable.
-Hard-coding relays isn't ideal, certainly, but with these limitations in mind, it can be "good enough", consistent with the nostr ethos.

-The downfall of all of this is to what extent developers are interested in supporting the decentralization of the nostr network.
-Hard coding a relay to read from and publish to is easy.
-Hard coding 2-5 bootstrap relays from which relay discovery events can be fetched for the purpose of finding relays hosting use-case-specific index events in order to find the desired content... is hard.

-But that's why I'm writing this book.
-Decentralization is not easy - but it has massive payoffs if developers go to the trouble of building robust, principled implementations of the protocol.
+Because these events are loaded from the user's social graph, there is a high level of confidence that these recommendations are genuine (if not necessarily current or reliable).
+The user's client can then request cat videos from these relays and show them to the user.
+In this way, the user's social graph is leveraged *indirectly* for discovering content not authored specifically by people the user follows.

-## Relay Hints
+### Relay Hints

 Something that frequently gets confused with heuristics for relay selection is relay hints.
 Relay hints are baked into certain events, particularly where there isn't sufficient information otherwise available for fetching a related event.

 An example of this is `kind 1111` comments, which always exist in relation to another event.
 In general, it e-tags or a-tags the parent event and provides an event ID or address.
-An address contains the author's pubkey, which allows for looking up the author's outbox, then asking for the event in question.
-But an event ID tells you nothing about where to find it.
+An address contains the author's pubkey, which allows for looking up the author's outbox.
+But an event `id` tells you nothing about where to find it.

 Relay hints were designed to solve this problem.
-By adding a relay URL to the tag containing the event ID, the user now has at least some idea of where to look for it.
+By adding a relay URL to the tag containing the event `id`, the user now has at least some idea of where to look for it.
 Unfortunately, for the same reason that link rot happens across the internet, these relay URLs are not 100% reliable.

 As a result, pubkey hints have been added as well.
 A public key is much more durable because as long as you can find the outbox relay selection for that public key, the user's relay selections can change, relays can go offline and come online, and there's still a well-defined path towards discovering the event in question.